trynmaps/metrics-mvp/README.md

 To get started, see the Issues page.
 You may want to [identify good first issues](https://github.com/trynmaps/metrics-mvp/labels/Good%20First%20Issue).

+### Code Style

+This repository uses eslint to enforce a consistent style for frontend JavaScript code.

+Before committing, run `dev/docker-lint.sh` (Mac/Linux) or `dev\docker-lint.bat` (Windows) to check for style errors and automatically fix formatting issues.
+(You will need to run `docker-compose up` or `docker-compose build` at least once before the docker-lint script will work.)

+GitHub automatically runs tests for each push to check for eslint errors.
+If eslint reports any style errors, pull requests will show a failing check.

 ### Deploying to Heroku

 When you make a Pull Request, we would suggest you deploy your branch to Heroku so that other